JaggerG23/sqlgod/README.md

 # SQLGOD
-Documenting my journey as a graduate student working with SQL & trying to publish a paper on its error messages
+Documenting my journey as a graduate student working with SQL & trying to publish a paper on it

 ## Fall 2026
 <details open>